ESMCI/cime/doc/source/users_guide/unit_testing.rst

 pointing to the build in your ** *MACH*_*COMPILER*.cmake** file.
 Those processes are described in the following sections.

-At a minimum, do a serial build of pFUnit (without MPI or OpenMP) using the default compiler on your machine.
+Follow the pFUnit build instructions below to build pFUnit using the default compiler on your machine.
 That is the default that **run_tests.py** and that is required for **scripts_regression_tests.py** to run the unit tests on your machine.
+For the CMake step, we typically build with ``-DSKIP_OPENMP=YES``, ``-DSKIP_MPI=YES`` and ``-DCMAKE_INSTALL_PREFIX`` set to the directory where you want pFUnit to be installed.
+(At this time, no unit tests require parallel support, so we build without MPI support to keep things simple.)
 Optionally, you can also provide pFUnit builds with other supported compilers on your machine.
-You can also provide additional pFUnit builds with other combinations of MPI and OpenMP on or off.
-At this time, however, no unit tests require parallel support so no benefit is gained by providing MPI-enabled builds.

 Building pFUnit
 ~~~~~~~~~~~~~~~